jasonsee/css-styleguide/README.md

 Media Queries
 Media queries allow us to gracefully degrade the DOM for different screen sizes.
 If you are adding any, be sure to test above and below the break-point you are targeting.
-•   It is generally advisable to keep media queries grouped by media at the bottom of the section.
+*It is generally advisable to keep media queries grouped by media at the bottom of the section.
-•   Rule sets for media queries should be indented one level in.
+*Rule sets for media queries should be indented one level in.

 Example:
 ```